 However, if the appeals court says that they have to reinstate, then the claim is sent back and retried according to the guidelines set by the appeals court.

-Typically, most trial attorneys are not appeals lawyers.
-There are lawyers that specialize in appeals.
+Typically, most trial attorneys are not appellate lawyers.
+Appellate lawyers specialize in appeals.
 If an appeal takes place, then the individual’s lawyer will hire a separate appellant council for that portion of the case and they will take the appeal up.

 There is an additional fee on the appeal.
 The appellant lawyer is also on a contingency fee, so they are getting a small percentage of the total recovery for their work.
 This process could take up to one year, and no amount of success or recovery is guaranteed.